Squeaking from the rear suspension

 Mounting the polymer components to the rear suspension of the VX4

-Now you can see how the polymer components are attached.
-To reduce the noise, you can start by tightening the screws a little more.
+Now you can see how the polymer elements are attached.
+To reduce the noise, you can first try tightening the screws a little more.

 4